-- The USFWS Standard Protection Measures for the Eastern Indigo Snake will be implemented to ensure no adverse impacts to the species occur during construction. - A 25-foot buffer between the pine rocklands and construction activities should be noted in the plans for the Miami Tiger Beetle. - Miami-Dade Transit stops needing adjustment will be coordinated with the Miami -Dade Transit Authority during the final design phase of the project.
+- 6. Coordination with the appropriate regulatory agencies will be conducted throughout the design phase for permitting; FDOT's Standard Specifications for Road and Bridge Construction will be adhered to during the construction phase of the project. - 7.
+A Stormwater Management Plan will be developed to provide conveyance and treatment for stormwater runoff from impervious surfaces. - 8.
+Conduct a limited roost survey for Florida Bonneted Bat during design. - 9.
+Standard Manatee Conditions for In-water activities to be implemented during construction. - 10.
+The USFWS Standard Protection Measures for the Eastern Indigo Snake will be implemented to ensure no adverse impacts to the species occur during construction. - 11.
+A 25-foot buffer between the pine rocklands and construction activities should be noted in the plans for the Miami Tiger Beetle. - 12.
+Miami-Dade Transit stops needing adjustment will be coordinated with the Miami -Dade Transit Authority during the final design phase of the project.